 Indonesia: Nasi Goreng

-I am a firm believe that a rice dish can be the whole meal and not just a boring side dish!
-Try these other fun rice meals we’ve made so far: Albanian Speca te Mbushur (Stuffed Peppers), St Vincent and the Grenandines Blaff
+I am a firm believer that a rice dish can be the whole meal!
+Try these other fun rice meals we’ve made so far: Albanian Speca te Mbushur (Stuffed Peppers), St Vincent and the Grenandines Blaff, Spanish Paella

 Ingredients